404Wolf/Food-Finder/README.md

 ---

-Food Finder is a website providing analyses.
+Food Finder is a website summarizing all CWRU CampusGroups events that provide food, presenting them in a clean and digestible webpage.

 ## Vision